 Stress leads to an increase in adrenaline and cortisol.
 If levels of these hormones are too high, it can disrupt the overall balance and contribute to factors such as obesity, changes in mood, and even cardiovascular issues.

 For this reason, it is important to find ways to reduce stress.
-A study in the journal Psychoneuroendocrinology suggests that the simple act of listening to music reduces stress, especially if the person is intending to relax.
+A

 The hormonal effects of regular exercise may prevent overeating.
-A study in the journal Sports Medicine notes that even short exercise sessions help regulate hormones that control appetite.
+A

-While concrete evidence is still lacking, eliminating sugar from the diet may help keep levels of hormones, including insulin, in check.
+This suggests that eliminating sugar from the diet may help keep levels of hormones, including insulin, in check.

-Healthful fats may help maintain a balance of hormones involved in appetite, metabolism, and feeling full.
+Healthy fats may help maintain a balance of hormones involved in appetite, metabolism, and feeling full.

 Fiber may play an important role in gut health, and it may also help regulate hormones such as insulin.